gandev/meteor-server-console/README.md

 meteor-server-console
 =====================

-is a "Chrome DevTools" extension which connects to a [meteor](http://www.meteor.com) server (DDP) provides a virtual Server Console to evaluate expressions and pretty prints the results in browser
+is a tool which connects to a [meteor](http://www.meteor.com) server running the [meteor-server-eval](https://github.com/gandev-de/meteor-server-eval) smartpackage and provides a way to evaluate javascript in the server environment.

+I'm publishing meteor-server-console as a "Chrome DevTools" extension but its also possible to use it in other browsers (just clone the repository and open meteor_console.html).

 ## Setup

-*    install extension in your chrome (see chrome://extensions)
+*    OPTIONAL: install extension in your chrome (open chrome://extensions and drag and drop the .crx file)
 *    add smartpackage [meteor-server-eval](https://github.com/gandev-de/meteor-server-eval) to your app
-*    start your app and open "Meteor Console" tab in "Chrome DevTools"
+*    start your app and open meteor-server-console (appears in "Chrome DevTools" as the new Tab "Meteor Console")

 ## Use

 *    Connection
-     - automatically connects to localhost:3000, connection to other ports with input command ("ws://localhost:3000/websocket")
+     - automatically connects to localhost:3000 by default, to change the port see Input commands ("ws://localhost:3000/websocket")
      - polls the server and connects automatically when server starts/restarts